 This condition might occur in case of irregular jaw size and it also creates difficulty in biting and chewing.
 People with underbite might also accelerate facial imbalance and facial aging.
 However, both of these conditions could be managed after getting the braces.

-How Long One Has to Wear the Braces?
+How Long Does One Have to Wear the Braces?

-It mostly depends on the need of an individual and the treatment plan.
+It mostly depends on the needs of an individual and the treatment plan.
 Usually, a child, as well as an adult, is required to wear braces for about 18 to 32 months.
-Older people have a complicated issue of spacing and they are required to wear braces for a longer period of time.
-That’s why dentists suggest that it is better for a child to get braces at a younger age.
+Older people have a complicated issue of spacing and they are required to wear braces for a longer period.
+That’s why dentists suggest that a child should get braces at a younger age.
 Children are afraid of braces as they think it might hurt but it’s nothing like that most of the time people get their braces very gracefully.

-In order to move the teeth in the desired direction, it is important that braces are tightened properly by the dentist.
+To move the teeth in the desired direction, braces must be tightened properly by the dentist.